colinchang2019/spherical_earthquake/README.md

 # Earthquakes prediction
-This repository contains a PyTorch implementation of methods for earthquake prediction at a global scale.
+This repository contains a PyTorch implementation of methods for earthquake prediction at a global scale using spherical CNNs.

 ## Requirements: